Ecosystems Are the New Black

 This means that the CFO must be on top of things and have an overall understanding of everything that could have a serious impact on the business.

 “The two most important themes that emerged from the global economic crisis in 2008/2009 and the more recent turbulences, e.g. the slowing growth in China and the oil price decline, were increasing the need for more supplier collaboration and a stronger focus on cash and liquidity,” Weise says.

-“Communication, information exchange and fast decision making is crucial in crisis mode.
+“Communication, information exchange, and fast decision making are crucial in crisis mode.
 This is enabled by those trusting relationships that evolve over time through intensive supplier collaboration programs.”

 Read more blog posts about Buyer-Supplier Ecosystem

 Accounts Payable Automation - the value of a business network